-Hello and welcome back everyone, in this blog, we will explore how we can create awesome data dashboards using Apache superset with little to no code at all.
-But there are few things one should do before making first dashboard, we need to have installed Superset and have some data too.
+In this blog, we will explore how we can create awesome data dashboards using Apache superset with little to no code at all.
+But there are a few things one should do before making the first dashboard, we need to have installed Superset and have some data too.

 Installing Apache Superset

 This blog will be using Apache Superset in WSL (Windows Subsystem for Linux) because the library

 sudo apt-get install build-essential libssl-dev libffi-dev python3-dev python3-pip libsasl2-dev libldap2-dev default-libmysqlclient-dev.

 - Install virtual environment as